uidaholib/base-digital-collections-template/pages/about.md

 {% include feature/jumbotron.html objectid="expforsav276" %}

-{% include feature/nav-menu.html sections="About the Collection;Locations in this Collection" %}
+{% include feature/nav-menu.html sections="About the Collection" %}

 ## About the Collection